TheRiddler401/DECO3500-Mental-Wealth/README.md

 ## Conference Poster/s

 Using the below link, a copy of **Samuel Riddell's** individual A4 poster can be found.
-This outs the domain space, concept, and the process into making the product.
+This outlines the domain space, concept, and the process into constructing the final product.

 [Individual Poster](https://drive.google.com/file/d/10rYK3MHWJzFo8nz9rEKBY-gMgnjFkq5y/view?usp=sharing)